The Six Core Tools

 Jigger

 A jigger is a two-sided measuring tool.
 The most common size is 1.5 oz on the larger end and 0.75 oz on the smaller end.
-Some jiggers also have internal markings for 0.5 oz and 1 oz.
-Japanese-style jiggers have narrow, deep cups that make it easy to fill precisely to the line without spilling.
+Some jiggers also carry internal markings for 0.5 oz and 1 oz.
+Japanese-style jiggers have narrow, deep cups that make it easy to fill precisely to the line without spilling — they are preferred by most craft bartenders for this reason.

 Using a jigger is the single biggest improvement most home bartenders can make.
 Free-pouring without measuring produces inconsistent, unpredictable results.
 A jigger takes about two seconds per measurement and ensures every drink is balanced as the recipe intended.